LefebvreTom/LavaQuest/README.md

 # LavaQuest
-School project of a 2D platformer game
+Project of a 2D platformer game

+First attempt of Unity for a little project in team.

 ## Screenshots :